travel-hub-org/Main-information/README.md

-# 🏎️ Golf Organization — Contributor Guide
+# 🏎️ Evergreen Garden — Contributor Guide

-Welcome to the **Golf organization website project**!
+Welcome to the **Evergreen Garden organization website project**!
 This guide explains step by step how to work with our repositories.
 We are building **5 HTML/CSS-only pages**, each in its own repository.